KenguruKleo/llamaindex-practical-1/README.md

 - Set `OPENAI_EMBED_MODEL` to switch to a different embedding model (defaults to `text-embedding-3-small`).
 - Set `OPENAI_LLM_MODEL` to the chat model that extracts metadata and summaries (defaults to `gpt-4o-mini`).
 - Make sure `OPENAI_API_KEY` is available in the environment (or `.env`) before running the pipeline or web app.
-- ChromaDB stores vectors locally under `storage/chroma/`; remove this folder if you need a clean slate.
+- ChromaDB stores vectors locally under `storage/chroma/`; remove this folder if you need a clean slate or to clear the shared `candidates` collection.
 - Legacy Flask templates have been removed; the Streamlit app renders the UI directly in `app/web.py`.